mohammedMA2023/testrepo/README.md

 ### Initial Discussion

- The goal of the project N is to create a website for a local employer.
-Nicola would like a website to provide information on her services .
-The goal of this website is to give  our users a clear understanding of what  service are available and what she can do to help clients.
+ The goal of the project N is to create a website for a local club.
+This club would like a website to provide information on their activities .
+The goal of this website is to give  our users a clear understanding of what activities are available and what they can do to take part in them.
 My goal for this project was to make a responsive, professional and accessible website for a chosen club.
 I chose to make my site about a games club held in Shipley College.
 The site was then going to be hosted somewhere (github pages for now) and possibly given some backend code.
-This would help develop my skills in development.
+This would help develop my skills.

  #### Key information for the site: